sagrawalx/sagrawalx.github.io/teaching/fa18-b2_ma220/syllabus.md

 # Syllabus

-> There is hardly any theory which is more elementary [than linear algebra], in  spite of the fact that generations of professors and textbook writers have obscured its simplicity by preposterous calculations with matrices.
-> <span class="blockquote-attribution">—Jean Dieudonné</span>

 > ... while we expect to get numbers out of the machine, we also expect to take action based on them, and, therefore we need to understand thoroughly what numbers may, or may not, mean.
 To cite the author's favorite motto, "The purpose of computing is insight, not numbers."
 > <span class="blockquote-attribution">—Richard Hamming</span>